patrickcate/vue-uswds/README.md

 </template>
 ```

-If there are components you wish to use anywhere in your app without first importing them, you can still register them globally as well.
+If there are components you wish to use anywhere in your app without first importing them, you can register them globally.

 ```javascript
 // App.vue